CDCgov/ixa/docs/book/src/topics/indexing.md

 From six minutes to six seconds!
 This kind of dramatic speedup is typical with indexes.
-It allows models that would otherwise struggle with a population size of 1000 handle populations in the tens of millions.
+It allows models that would otherwise struggle with a population size of 1000 to handle populations in the tens of millions.

 Exercises: